olgabon/contemp-art-guide/README.md

 # Contemporary Art Guide
-Contemporary Art Guide is an application that allows you to search for the current exhibition in your city and create new exhibition or events around you.
+Contemporary Art Guide is an application that allows to search for the current exhibition in your city and create new exhibition or events around you.
 ## Installation
 Go to http://localhost:3000/ or https://contempartguide.herokuapp.com (deployed version) to open the app.
 ## Introduction